 The process of using a roaster oven depends on the dish you are making, but this kitchen appliance works well for roasting, baking, and keeping dishes warm.
-Make sure you take the time to preheat the roaster oven and pay attention to any variations in size, as well as follow the recipe as closely as possible.
+Make sure you take the time to preheat the roaster oven, pay attention to any variations in size, and follow the recipe as closely as possible.

 Preparing a Roaster Oven for First Use

-Before you can start learning how to use a roaster oven, you need to take the time to clean up all its components and heating elements.
+Before learning how to use a roaster oven, you must take the time to clean up all its components and heating elements.
 This will rid the appliance of any chemicals used in manufacturing and keep your dishes safe and tasty.

 Start by removing all the packaging, including styrofoam, plastic wrapping, and twist or zip ties.
-Anything that can be safely submerged can be washed in the sink and set out to dry.
+Anything safely submerged can be washed in the sink and set out to dry.

 For the parts of the roaster oven that cannot go into the sink, use a damp cloth to clean them off.
 This helps you remove dust and germs accumulated during packaging and transportation.